neonmercenary/8004-boilerplate/README.md

 # 8004-boilerplate
-Vypers implementation of Avalabs solidity boilerplate, with FastAPI
+Vyper implementation of Avalabs solidity boilerplate, with FastAPI